jprknight/Office365FiddlerExtension/README.md

 ## Download
-<a href="https://github.com/jprknight/exofiddlerextension/releases/latest" target="_blank">Download the latest release</a> of the Exchange Online Fiddler Extension.
+<a href="https://aka.ms/O365FiddlerExtensionUpdateUrl" target="_blank">Download the latest release</a> of the Office 365 Fiddler Extension.

 ## Current Release Information
 Version 1.0.63 addresses performance concerns when running in 'live trace' mode.
 Minimal features in the extension now run in this mode.
 Load a SAZ archive into Fiddler to see all functionality.

 ## Extension Purpose
-The Exchange Online Fiddler Extension is an Outlook / Office 365 / Exchange / Exchange Online centric parser for Fiddler traces captured while reproducing issues to aid troubleshooting.
-It can be used with Outlook or other Office 365 applications, since Fiddler can decrypt HTTPS traffic and record the session data for review and troubleshooting.
+The Office 365 Fiddler Extension is an Office 365 centric parser to efficiently troubleshoot Office 365 client application connectivity and functionality.

 The extension alters the standard Fiddler UI: